The Timeless Elegance of Coutil: A Fabric that Defines Classic Beauty

 3. Accessories

-While coutil is primarily used for garments, it can also be utilized in the creation of accessories such as bags, belts, and even shoes.
+While coutil is primarily used for garments, it can also be utilized in the of accessories such as bags, belts, and even shoes.
 Its durability and strength ensure that these accessories can withstand the test of time.

 Caring for Coutil Fabric